fluxcd/flux/chart/flux/README.md

 #### To install Flux with a private git host:

-When using a private git host, setting the `ssh.known_hosts` variable is required for enabling successful key matches because `StrictHostKeyChecking` is enabled during flux git daemon operations.
+When using a private git host, setting the `ssh.known_hosts` variable is required for enabling successful key matches because `StrictHostKeyChecking` is enabled during Flux git daemon operations.

 By setting the `ssh.known_hosts` variable, a configmap will be created called `flux-ssh-config` which in turn will be mounted into a volume named